Using Yandex Cloud from within a VM

 Yandex Cloud provides simplified API and CLI authentication from within a VM for service accounts.
 To authenticate:

-- If you do not have a service account yet, create one and configure access permissions for it.
+- If you do not have a service account, create one.

 - Get authenticated from within your VM.